casangi/casadocs/markdown/simulation/introduction.md

 More simulation examples can be found in the CASA guides <http://casaguides.nrao.edu>, under "Simulating Observations in CASA".
 It is possible to run the steps independently and optionally, as long as you follow the **simobserve** and **simanalyze** conventions about filenames.

 <div class="alert alert-info">
 **Tip**: A list of antenna configuration files known to CASA is linked from the simulation CASA guides.
-On Unix, Linux, and Mac computers, you can usually also find this list yourself by typing, for instance, \"locate alma.cycle4.1.cfg\" and looking at other files in that directory.
+On Unix, Linux, and Mac computers, you can usually also find this list yourself by typing, for instance, "locate alma.cycle4.1.cfg" and looking at other files in that directory.
 </div>